DSD-DBS/py-capellambse/README.md

 ## Contributing

-We'd love to see your bug reports and improvement suggestions.
-Contribution rules will be available soon-ish.
+We'd love to see your bug reports and improvement suggestions!
+Please take a look at [guidelines for contributors](CONTRIBUTING.md).
-As a basic requirement your code needs to go through [black formatter]() and [isort](TODO)